Astlejoe789/M1/README.md

 ## RESULT:
-Thus the program to check whether the input value is equal to 1 using simple if statement has been executed successfully
+Thus, the program to find the absolute value of a number entered by the user without using any predefined function, using a simple if statement, was successfully written, compiled, and executed.

 # EX-05- Calculating Total, Percentage, And Division Using Conditional Statements